wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

   only ever read from objects in the ``R``, ``L`` or ``W`` categories, and only ever write to objects in the ``W`` category.

+- Global objects are immutable, and so can only contain pointers to further global objects.

 - The read barriers themselves need to ensure that ``list_of_read_objects`` contains exactly the set of global objects that have been read from.
 These objects must all be of the most